-This especially true in the case of conglomerates such as GE where there are many different independently operating units that each contribute to the company as a whole (which is one of the reasons why this specific company was used as the feature in the article).
+This is especially true in the case of conglomerates such as GE where there are many different independently operating units that each contribute to the company as a whole (which is one of the reasons why this specific company was used as the feature in the article).

 Simply because one unit, in particular, is struggling, the rest of the units may be operating at optimal efficiency but the focus is always going to be on the bad news.